VinEckSie/rustpulse/README.md

 *A Rust-native system for local, secure, and high-performance telemetry monitoring — built with Hexagonal Architecture, DDD, and TDD.*

+> **⚠️ Notice**
+> This repository is a personal development project and is currently **incomplete and not intended for public reuse, redistribution, or demonstration**.
+> Please **do not fork, copy, or republish** any part of this code.
+> The project is not in a stable state, and does not reflect a usable or launch-ready application.
+> Thank you for respecting the intent of this work.

 ## 📖 Full Case Study

 > 🔍 Read the full technical case study [here](https://vinecksie.super.site/) or browse the [weekly changelog](https://github.com/VinEckSie/rust-weekly-changelog).